Expensify/react-native-qrcode-svg/README.md

-size            | 100        | Size of rendered image in pixels value           | 'this is a QR code' | Value of the QR code color           | 'black'        | Color of the QR code logo | null        | Image source object.
+size            | 100        | Size of rendered image in pixels value           | 'this is a QR code' | Value of the QR code color           | 'black'        | Color of the QR code backgroundColor | 'white'        | Color of the background logo | null        | Image source object.
 Ex. {uri: 'base64string'} or {require('pathToImage')}
 logoSize | 20% of size | Size of the imprinted logo.
 Bigger logo = less error correction in QR code logoBackgroundColor | backgroundColor        | The logo gets a filled quadratic background with this color.
-Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | null | the border-radius of logo image (Android is not supported) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level
+Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | 0 | the border-radius of logo image (Android is not supported) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level